sveltejs/svelte/site/content/guide/98-api-reference.md

 	// DOM element, which must be a child of `target`
 	anchor: document.querySelector('main #child'),

-	// `data` is optional.
+	// `props` is optional.
+A component can also have
-	// A component can have default data – we'll learn about that later.
+	// default props – we'll learn about that later.
-	data: {
+	props: {
 		questions: [
 			'life',
 			'the universe',